justijndepover/vue-component-library/README.md

 ## PurgeCss

-This project doesn't export a css file.
+This project doesn't export a css file, because the components use default tailwind classes.
 To make sure the classes aren't purged in production add the following path to your purge configuration:
 ```
 './node_modules/vue-component-library/src/**/*.vue'
 ```